keriwheatley/w205_final_project/readme.txt

 	To test connection, type this into your local command line: psql -U postgres -d finalproject -h <public DNS from AWS>

+11. Go to your local box with Tableau installed and open saved dashboards located in:
+	/analysis/data_dashboards.twbx

+12. Edit connections to point to your newly created public DNS (option not available unless Tableau is being hosted on a server)

+13. To refresh data, go to Data > Refresh All Extracts...

 Notes about the Cron task scheduler: